 This funding record is inactive.
 Please see the program website or contact the program sponsor to determine if this program is currently accepting applications or will open again in the future.

-Mentoring for Youth Affected by the Opioid Crisis and Drug Addiction
+Mentoring for Youth Affected by Opioid and Other Substance Misuse

 Office of Juvenile Justice and Delinquency Prevention (OJJDP)

-Provides funding to strengthen existing mentoring programs and increase mentoring services for youth misusing or addicted to opioids, methamphetamine, or other substances; youth at risk of misusing drugs; and youth with family members dealing with substance misuse and addiction issues.
-Supports multiple mentoring approaches, including one-on-one, group, or peer mentoring, to reduce substance use, delinquency, and other problem behaviors and promote positive outcomes for youth.
+Provides funding to strengthen existing mentoring programs and increase mentoring services for youth misusing or dependent on opioids, stimulants, or other substances; youth at risk of misusing substances; and youth with family members dealing with substance misuse and addiction issues.
+Supports multiple mentoring approaches, including one-on-one, group, peer, or a combination of mentoring services, to reduce substance use, delinquency, and other problem behaviors and promote positive outcomes for youth.

 Program consists of two grant categories:

-- Category 1: Mentoring Strategies for Youth Impacted by Opioids and Drug Addiction Project Site grants provide mentoring services as part of a prevention, treatment, and supportive approach for youth affected by illegal opioids or other addictive drug use.
+- Category 1: Mentoring Strategies for Youth Affected by Opioid and Other Substance Misuse Project Site grants provide mentoring services as part of a prevention, treatment, recovery, and supportive approach for youth affected by substance misuse.

-- Category 2: Statewide and Regional Mentoring Initiative for Youth Impacted by Opioids and Drug Addiction grants support a broader approach to building mentoring program capacity in targeted regions to help youth impacted by illegal opioids or other addictive drug use.
-This may include supporting states or statewide organizations providing subgrants to mentoring organizations in particular regions such as rural communities, tribes supporting various mentoring programs operating throughout a reservation, and national mentoring organizations funding active chapters or subrecipients in areas, especially rural communities, with demonstrated high levels of drug abuse.
+- Category 2: Statewide and Regional Mentoring Strategies for Youth Affected by Opioid and Other Substance Misuse grants support a broader approach to building mentoring program capacity in targeted regions to help youth impacted by substance misuse.
+This may include supporting states or statewide organizations providing subgrants to mentoring organizations in particular regions such as rural communities, tribes supporting mentoring programs, and national mentoring organizations funding active chapters or subrecipients in areas, especially rural communities, with demonstrated high levels of substance misuse.

 Applicants must provide mentoring services to youth who are 17 years old or younger at the time of admission to the program.